NysB/Project_1_Group_3/README.md

 The aim of this assignment was to examine the influence of various factors on the spread of COVID-19, and to determine if any regional discrepancies existed.

 The factors that we have considered are the following:
-1. Climate: Countries with higher average temperatures or higher levels of humidity exhibit increased numbers of COVID-19 cases.
-2. Government Response: Extended periods of school- and workplace closing, and international travel restrictions, have lead to a lower spread of COVID-19 cases.
+1. Government Response: Extended periods of school- and workplace closing, and international travel restrictions, have lead to a lower spread of COVID-19 cases.
-3. Vaccination Rate: Higher vaccination rates result in lower reproduction rates and lower death rates.
+2. Vaccination Rate: Higher vaccination rates result in lower reproduction rates and lower death rates.
-4. Air quality: Areas with poor air quality have shown higher rates of COVID-19 cases.
+3. Air quality: Areas with poor air quality have shown higher rates of COVID-19 cases.

 ## Data: